Rogers Govender: Ordained ministry

 Govender was ordained deacon in 1985 and priest in 1986.
 He was priest in charge at St Mary's Church, Greyville, Durban from 1988 until 1993 when he was transferred to St Matthew's Hayfields, Pietermaritzburg where he was rector and subsequently St Thomas's Musgrave Road.
 He graduated from the University of Natal with a Bachelor of Theology (BTh) degree in 1997.
 He emigrated to the United Kingdom in 2002 after 15 years of service in the Diocese of Natal.

 On arrival in England, he was priest-in-charge of Christ Church, West Didsbury in South Manchester and Area Dean of Withington.
 In 2006 he was appointed Dean of Manchester.
 The Dean is based in Manchester, England and is the head of the Chapter of Manchester Cathedral.
 At the time of his appointment was England's first black cathedral dean, and the third most senior black or Asian churchman in the Church of England.
 His aim is to accommodate people of all races in the inner city.

+He serves on the executive board of the Association of English Cathedrals.

 Govender filled in for Tom Hanks in a spoofed Da Vinci Code movie poster in 2006, to promote a "Da Vinci Code Mass" at the cathedral intended to address issues raised by the controversial book, and the movie based on it.
 The mass was inspired by a poll revealing that the book and movie may have undermined public trust in the Catholic Church.